-Darktrace ICS, also known as the Industrial Immune System, is a fundamental innovation that implements a real-time ‘immune system’ for operational technologies, such as SCADA, and enables a fundamental shift in the approach to cyber defense.
+Darktrace Industrial, also known as the Industrial Immune System, is a fundamental innovation that implements a real-time ‘immune system’ for operational technologies, such as SCADA, and enables a fundamental shift in the approach to cyber defense.

-Darktrace ICS retains all of the capabilities of Darktrace in the corporate environment, creating unique, behavioral understanding of the ‘self’ for each user and device within the network, and detecting threats that cannot be defined in advance by identifying even subtle shifts in expected behavior.
+Darktrace Industrial retains all of the capabilities of Darktrace in the corporate environment, creating unique, behavioral understanding of the ‘self’ for each user and device within the network, and detecting threats that cannot be defined in advance by identifying even subtle shifts in expected behavior.

 Detecting threats across IT and OT

-With Darktrace ICS, organizations with industrial networks are able to detect and respond to emerging threats, even if novel or tailored.
+With Darktrace Industrial, organizations with industrial networks are able to detect and respond to emerging threats, even if novel or tailored.
 They can also detect threats regardless of whether they originate in either the IT or operational domains, or traverse between them.
 By identifying unexpected anomalies in behavior, defenders can investigate malware compromises and insider risks as they emerge, and through stages of the attack lifecycle.

-Darktrace ICS passively ingests network data via a SPAN port or network tap.
+Darktrace Industrial passively ingests network data via a SPAN port or network tap.
 As such, it is able to monitor industrial networks with no disruption to normal functioning of ICS operations, including industrial plants and machinery.

 - Unprecedented visibility into ICS activity

 - Protects against insider threat, including operators and privileged users

 - Detects threats in real time

 - Coverage of both IT and OT environments